Take your closet from chaos to curated in 7 easy steps.

 Joanna Linberg, the former home editor of Sunset and Better Homes and Gardens magazines, has spent the past decade helping people simplify and cherish their living space.

-If choosing what to wear in the morning has you fending off decades-old tops and tottering piles to find that gray blazer you bought years ago, it’s time for a closet clean-out.
+If choosing what to wear in the morning has you fending off decades-old tops and tottering piles to find your favorite sweater, it’s time for a closet clean-out.

 According to Marie Kondo, author of The Life Changing Magic of Tiding Up and star of Netflix’s Tidying Up with Marie Kondo, “from the moment you start tidying, you will be compelled to reset your life.”